aradhyabob/Business-Card/README.md

-A Sampple of Virtual Business Card.
+A Sample of Virtual Business Card.